How to Mix and Match Reclaimed Wood Furniture with Other Styles

 Creating Focal Points

 • Focal Points: Designate areas of focus.
-Highlight a reclaimed wood dining table with pendant lighting or a gallery wall.
+Highlight a reclaimed wood furniture piece, like a dining table, with pendant lighting or a gallery wall.

 Incorporating Personal Style